top

 Cash Flow-Based Assistance

-The IRA Section 22006 cash flow-based assistance submission period concluded December 31, 2023.
+The Cash Flow-Based Assistance submission period ended December 31, 2023.

-All requests are initially handled by the local FSA Office.
-All requests submitted prior to the December 31, 2023 deadline will be followed up with a FSA letter regarding the status of the request.
+All requests were initially handled by the local FSA Office.
+All requests submitted prior to the deadline were followed up with an FSA letter regarding the status of the request.

 If you have any questions regarding your request, please contact your FSA County Office Loan Official.